TikTok is a puzzling and rapidly evolving world. Its distinct humor and cultural nuances often baffle outsiders.

 ► Skincare minimalism or spending an entire paycheck on skincare and laughing away the concerns?

-What is the truth?
-The truth is irrelevant - the questions and confusion are our allies.
+To put it simply, the truth is irrelevant.
+The questions and confusion are our allies.
 The statements make us laugh, whether or not they are sincere.

 It's a bold, and equally risky strategy.
 There's room for error, and if "I don't get it" comments are a nuisance to your community manager, you might need something safer.
 But one thing I know for certain: